gabipetrovay/teleport/rfd/0147-repo-mirror.md

 ## Why

-We currently face a few frictions which could be addressed through a more robust repository sync mechanism:
+We currently face a few frictions that could be addressed through a more robust repository sync mechanism:
 1. Our internal `teleport-private` mirror of `teleport`, used for security development, currently requires manual updates to sync.
-2. Certain tools, like Dependabot, don't support scanning non-default branches, necessitating manual efforts to manage our release branches.
+2. Certain tools, such as Dependabot, don't support scanning non-default branches, necessitating manual efforts to manage our release branches.
 3. Due to the committing of CI and scanning configurations in the repository, we receive duplicate alerts when using a repository for testing or as an internal mirror/fork.

 While addressing these immediate needs, the aim of this RFD is to establish a generic pattern for repository mirroring.
 This will provide flexibility for future requirements when syncing any upstream repository to a fork or mirror that we maintain.